votesUP Manual

 You can then create QR codes in MS Word.
 The personalised QR codes for votesUP are structured according to the following scheme: https://votesup.eu?<EVENT-ID>%2C<TOKEN>.
 What you need to to is to replace <EVENT-ID> with your event-ID and, during mail merge, replace the field <TOKEN> with the correct token for each participant.

-For pre-registered participants with email addresses, votesUP offers to send personalised invitation emails automatically.
-In addition to a brief introduction text, those emails contain a direct link for the person concerned, so that they no longer have to type in the event ID and their email address themselves: only their password needs to be provided by hand.
+For pre-registered participants with an email address, votesUP offers the option of sending personalised invitation emails automatically.
+In addition to a short introductory text, these emails contain a direct link for the person concerned, so that they no longer have to enter the event ID and their email address themselves: only their password needs to be entered manually.

-The invitation mails can be initiated for each account individually or for all participants who have not yet received an invitation.
-The email language follows the personal settings for each person.
-As the invitations are sent out with in batches and with a certain time delay, for larger events it may take up to an hour for all emails to be sent out.
-For testing purposes, the organisers of an event may send invitation emails to themselves as well.
+Invitation emails can be sent to each account individually or to all attendees who have not yet received an invitation.
+The language of the email will follow the personal settings for each person.
+As the invitations are sent in batches and with a time delay, it may take up to an hour for all emails to be sent for larger events.
+For testing purposes, event organisers can also send invitation emails just to themselves.

 If the personalised invitation mail got lost in the participant's inbox, another invitation can be triggered by the organiser after a minimum of two hours (via the individual accounts editor in the participation manager).
 The reason behind that is that votesUP wants to prevent the risk of people being bothered without their consent.

-If votesUP encounters problems with a registered email address, votesUP will indicate that in the individual settings of an participant.
+If votesUP encounters problems with a registered email address, votesUP will indicate this in the participant's individual configuration.
 Among other things, votesUP evaluates email bounces of the last few days and an internal list of obviously wrong domains.
-Even if no problems are displayed about the address of a participant, the system may have not taken all possible problems into account (e.g. full mailboxes).
+Even if votesUP does not show any problems with a participant's email address, the system may not be aware of other existing problems (e.g. full mailboxes).

 5. Authentication: is it really you?

-Of course, as an organiser you want to be sure that every account is only used by the right person.
-Yet not every event has the same requirements to authentication.
-Therefore, votesUP offers various security measures that you can choose from, depending on the needs of your event.
+As an event organiser, you want to be sure that each account is being used by the right person.
+However, not every event has the same level of authentication requirements.
+That is why votesUP offers different security levels that you can choose from, depending on the needs of your event.

-The best security level can be achieved if only you as the organiser will enter the email addresses for all participants and then activate two-factor authentication (2FA) for everyone.
-2FA means that a user will have to enter an additional one-time security code in order to log on.
-That code is sent to you by e-mail at the very moment of your login attempt.
-2FA measure ensure that each participant is the person they claim to be already for the time of logging in, i.e. when your participants are just setting their access password.
+The best level of security can be achieved if only you as the organiser upload the email addresses of all participants and then activate two-factor authentication (2FA) for everyone.
+2FA means that a user has to enter an additional one-time security code to log in.
+The code is emailed to them at the moment they attempt to log in.
+2FA ensures that each participant is the person they say they are at the time they log in, i.e. when they set their access password for the first time.

 Two-factor-authentication in votesUP

-One security level lower is the general option “Send a verification link by email upon first registration”.
+One level of security lower is the general option “Send a verification link by email upon first registration”.
 You can enable this automatic sending in the event settings.
-Unlike two-factor authentication, however, these verification links do not pose an absolute barrier, rather the respective participant status is displayed to you as the organiser: The participant management shows a darkened person icon (👤) in case an email address has been confirmed.
-A brighter icon implies that the email address has not yet been verified by means of a confirmation link.
+However, unlike two-factor authentication, these verification links are not a real barrier, but rather a way for you as an organiser to see the status of each attendee: The participant manager shows a darkened person icon (👤) in case an email address has been confirmed.
+A lighter icon means that the email address has not yet been verified by means of a confirmation link.
 Participants can also request this verification link themselves on their profile page.

-In the case of token accounts, the darker person icons indicate a token that has already been activated, while s lighter icon indicates the token has not yet been used.
-“Activated” means that someone has been logged on to the account at least once and a password has been set.
+For token accounts, the darker person icons indicate a token that has been activated, while a lighter icon indicates the token has not yet been used.
+"Activated" means that someone has logged into the account at least once and a password has been set.

 The mode for spontaneous participation is not recommended for legally secure voting.

-Note: votesUP makes no conceptual distinction between “votings“ and “elections“.
+Note: votesUP does not make a conceptual distinction between “votings“ and “elections“.

-Votes can either be prepared in advance or created spontaneously as needed.
-Prepared votes can be changed later, e.g. if a previously unknown candidate is added.
+Votings can either be prepared in advance or created spontaneously as needed.
+Prepared votings can be changed later, e.g. if a previously unknown candidate is added.
 As soon as a vote is in progress, it is of course no longer possible to change it.

 votesUP is designed for typical conference settings, in which spontaneous votes often need to take place.
 Therefore, simple yes-no-abstentions-votings are possible without any preparation.
 The default question is «Do you agree?» with the three options offered.
 With «Start voting instantly» a member of the organising team can start the voting process without delay.
 Multiple votings can be open at the same time.